tommarshall/kontent-custom-element-item-selector/README.md

 ## JSON Parameters

 You need to specify the `projectid` parameter in order to make the element work.

+You can specify the Delivery API Key with the optional `apiKey` parameter if your project environment has "Secure access for Delivery API" enabled.

 The optional `filter` parameter is for filtering just subitems of your project and you can use any filtering described in our documentation (separated by &):

 [Content filtering documentation](https://docs.kontent.ai/reference/delivery-api#tag/Filtering-content)